cyiting/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
+* 4a.
 The list is empty.

   Use case ends

-* 3a.
-The given index is invalid.
+* 5a.
+The given person index is invalid.

-    * 3a1.
+    * 5a1.
 OfficeConnect shows an error message.

       Use case resumes at step 2.

+* 5b.
+The given task index is invalid.

+    * 5a1.
+OfficeConnect shows an error message.

+      Use case resumes at step 4.

 *{More to be added}*